ICT-ANS/StarLight.github.io/docs/Compress Guide.md

   m_speedup = ModelSpeedup(model, torch.rand(input_shape).to(device), masks_file, device)
   m_speedup.speedup_model()
 ```
 * `input_shape` denotes the shape of your model inputs with `batchsize=1`.
 * This automatic export method is susceptible to errors when unrecognized structures are present in your model.
 To assist in resolving any bugs that may arise during the pruning process, we have compiled a summary of known issues in our [Bug Summary](https://github.com/ICT-ANS/StarLight).
+* If there are too many errors and it's hard to solve, we recommend you to manually export the pruned model by providing the topology structures of networks.
+Please refer to this [link](https://ict-ans.github.io/StarLight.github.io/docs/Manually%20Export.html) for more details.

 5. Fine-tune your pruned model:
-* To fine-tune the pruned model, we recommend following your own pre-training process.
+* To fine-tune the pruned model, we suggest following your own pre-training process to minimize the performance drop.
-* Since the pruned model has pre-trained weights and fewer parameters, we suggest using a smaller `learning_rate` during the fine-tuning process.
+* Since the pruned model has pre-trained weights and fewer parameters, a smaller `learning_rate` may be more effective during the fine-tuning.

 ## Quantization
 1. Load your pre-trained network:
 ```python
   # get YourPretarinedNetwork and load pre-trained weights for it
   model = YourPretarinedNetwork(args).to(device)